 Do you see what I'm saying?

-My addition: I once heard someone say that the first time Gautam Buddha, before he became Gautam Buddha and was still prince Siddhartha, stepped outside the palace, he needed to see just one old person, one sick person, and one dead body, to go "Oh Boy!" and start trying to figure out what it's all about.
+My addition: I once heard someone say that the first time Gautam Buddha, before he became Gautam Buddha and was still prince Siddhartha, stepped outside the palace, he needed to see just one old person, one sick person, one poor person, and one dead body, to go "Oh Boy!" and start trying to figure out what life's all about.
 What an enhanced level of sensitivity!
 What clarity of thought!
 I think what the world needs today is that kind of an intellectual leap forward.

 No comments: